ellemouton/website/content/drafts/onion-routing-prelims.md

 # Hop Payloads

-Alice now has enough info to know what she wants to communicate to each hop along the path.
+Alice now has enough information to know what she wants to communicate to each hop along the path.

 ![](/onion_prelims/7-last-hop-info.png#center)